CatalysmsServerManager/docs/docs/en/CSMM/configuration-examples.md

 - Heal command

     buffplayer ${entityId} firstAid; debuffplayer ${entityId} bleeding; sayplayer ${entityId} "Healed!!"

-    For healiing players, Prisma added a new modlet at http://www.necropolis.at/healmebuff.zip "Healme modlet" You could add new custom commands, one for players like $healme and one for admins like $heal <playername>
+    For healiing players, Prisma added a new modlet at [Healme modlet](http://www.necropolis.at/healmebuff.zip) You could add new custom commands, one for players like $healme one for admins like $heal <playername>

     Here is an example how to create the both custom commands
     <example1>